JeremyGDiamond/signal-info-bot/README.md

 ## Help
 Every group has a help message that will be sent to all new members and can be called with the help command

 todo example

-## Update
-Every command's output can be updated by group admins with the update command followed by the command to be updated.
-This will be followed by an ack of update mode. the contents of the follwoing message will overwrite the old respose. it is reccomened to call the command first so you have a copy of the command test.

-todo example